-Nowadays, many individuals and companies alike have their portfolio website.
+Nowadays, many individuals and companies alike have their portfolio websites.
 The main reason is that the online market is a very competitive environment and you basically need proof that you’re capable of doing what you claim you can do.

 That’s where portfolio websites come into play.
 But what are those websites, anyway?
 Simply put, a portfolio website is designed to provide professional information about a company or an individual and showcase their work.